bbauska/JS-svg/README.md

 };
 </pre>

-These name-value pairs are the object's **properties**.
+These name-value pairs are the object's <b>properties</b>.
 The values can be anything you want: strings, booleans, functions, arrays, or even other objects.
 Almost anything you can think of can be represented as an object.
 Let's take my laptop as an example.